maaz-khalid/Flight-Fare-Prediction/README.md

 # Flight Fare Prediction Web App deployed on Heroku

-The deployed web app is live at [here.](https://predict-fare-flight.herokuapp.com/)
+The deployed web app is live [here.](https://predict-fare-flight.herokuapp.com/)

 This web app predicts the airfare between source and destination based on departure details, arrival details, number of stops and choice of airline.